-This 18-month research project, conducted between January 2020 and July 2021, engages with an increasingly apparent prominence of speech and sound in 21st century theatre and performance.
+This research project conducted between January 2020 and January 2022 engages with an increasingly apparent prominence of speech and sound in 21st century theatre and performance.
 Proposing that the aural aspects of speech, sound, voice and sound design emerge to replace the late 20th century dominance of literary textuality (new writing) and/or corporeality (physical theatre) as the primary dramaturgical motors in live performance, the project argues that this renewed interest should be viewed paradigmatically.

 The internationally discernible paradigm includes works specifically designated here as ‘post-verbatim’ (Nic Green’s Cock and Bull, Valentijn Dhaenens’ BigMouth and SmallWar), works using mics and headphones and therefore referred to as ‘amplified storytelling’ (Rotozaza’s Etiquette, Kieran Hurley’s Beats, Chris Brett Bailey’s Are You Deaf Yet), and works known in the UK as ‘gig theatre’ (Middle Child’s All We Ever Wanted Was Everything, Arinzé Kene’s Misty, Lola Arias’ Minefield).

 The research presented here is driven by the following questions:

 - What compositional strategies underpin the performance-making which foregrounds orality/aurality in the 21st century?

 - How do we adequately scope and theoretically frame aural/oral dramaturgy as an emerging interdisciplinary field of enquiry?